-The harbour’s capacity equals 570 annual spaces a year and 200 passage spaces.
-It welcomes boats from 4 to 8 meters long, in various arranged basins.
+The harbour’s capacity equals 920 mooring places.
+It welcomes boats from 4 to 48 meters long, in various arranged basins.
 Every passage boat can contact the marina office through canal 9, and will have to declare itself before coming in the harbour.

-The harbour staff will determine the mooring space of the boats according to their length and draught.
+The harbour staff will determine the mooring place of the boats according to their length and draught.

 The marina office, which is located on the Saint-Florent’s harbour, at the bottom of the St Anne’s parish church, is welcoming the boaters from 8 A.M. to 9 P.M. during the summer.
 The boaters must present themselves at the marina office once the boat is moored with the boat’s papers to pay the space at the harbour.